 eXp is a diversified portfolio of service-based businesses whose operations benefit substantially from utilizing our enabling technology platform.
-Effective in December 2022, the Chief Operating Decision Maker ("CODM") began managing the business and allocating resources as four separate operating segments.
-The change to business segments aligns with how the CODM assesses performance and allocates resources for the Company's business segments.
-Information provided herein reflects the impact of this change for all periods presented.
-See additional information in Note 14 -Segment Information.
+The Chief Operating Decision Maker ("CODM") manages the business and allocates resources as four separate operating segments.
+See additional information in Note 10 - Segment Information to the consolidated financial statements included elsewhere in this Annual Report.